The Temptations: Further recordings and performances: 1990–1998

-1990s

 Richard Street missed a performance in 1992 after undergoing emergency surgery to remove kidney stones.
 Otis Williams, completely unaware of Street's surgery, called him angrily about his absence.
 Street felt Williams was unsympathetic, and as a result, he left the group in 1993 after twenty-two years.
 His replacement was St. Louis native Theo Peoples.

-By the early 1990s, bass Melvin Franklin began missing performances due to failing health and Ray Davis, former bass man of Parliament-Funkadelic, began touring as a fill-in during 1993.
+By the early 1990s, bassist Melvin Franklin began missing performances due to failing health and Ray Davis, former bass man of Parliament-Funkadelic, began touring as a fill-in during 1993.
 Franklin died after suffering a brain seizure at the age of 52 on February 23, 1995, and Davis was named his official replacement.
 The group subsequently finished production on For Lovers Only, an album of pop standards featuring two tracks recorded with Melvin Franklin prior to his death.

 However, this lineup did not last, as Davis was diagnosed with lung cancer and left shortly after completing the album.
 Davis died in New Brunswick, New Jersey of respiratory problems and complications of lung cancer on the evening of Tuesday July 5, 2005.

-The group continued as a quartet for a short time before recruiting bass Harry McGilberry, a former member of the Futures.
+The group continued as a quartet for a short time before recruiting bassist Harry McGilberry, a former member of The Futures.
 For Lovers Only was also the last contribution for lead Ali-Ollie Woodson; he was released from the group shortly after McGilberry's hiring due to health problems: he suffered two bouts of throat cancer in a short time.
-He was replaced by new member Terry Weeks, who had served as his sub.
+He was replaced by new member Terry Weeks, who had served as his substitute.

 The Temptations' new lineup, consisting of Otis Williams, Ron Tyson, Theo Peoples, and newcomers Harry McGilberry and Terry Weeks, toured throughout 1997, and was featured in the halftime show of Super Bowl XXXII in early 1998, which celebrated the 40th anniversary of Motown.
-Later that year, the Temptations released Phoenix Rising, vocally arranged by 1980s producer Narada Michael Walden, Isaias Gamboa, Claytoven Richardson, Theo Peoples, Tony Lindsey and Skyler Jett, which became their first million-selling album in more than 20 years.
-The album was anchored by "Stay," a single featuring Theo Peoples on lead and including a sample from "My Girl", which became a number-one hit on the urban adult contemporary charts.
+Later that year, The Temptations released the album Phoenix Rising, vocally arranged by 1980s producer Narada Michael Walden, Isaias Gamboa, Claytoven Richardson, Theo Peoples, Tony Lindsey and Skyler Jett, which became their first million-selling LP in more than 20 years.
+The album was anchored by "Stay", a single featuring Theo Peoples on lead and including a sample from "My Girl", which became a number-one hit on the urban adult contemporary charts.
 It was released to extremely positive reviews.

-Peoples was fired from the group before the release of Phoenix Rising because of issues with drug addiction, and was replaced by Barrington "Bo" Henderson.
-Henderson lip-synched to Peoples's vocals in the "Stay" music video, and the completed album features lead vocals on different tracks by both Henderson and Peoples.
+Peoples was fired from the group before the release of Phoenix Rising because of his issues with drug addiction, and was replaced by Barrington "Bo" Henderson.
+Henderson lip-synched to Peoples' vocals in the "Stay" music video, and the completed album features lead vocals on different tracks by both Henderson and Peoples.